apify/rag-web-browser/README.md

 # 🌐 RAG Web Browser

-This Actor provides web browsing functionality for AI and LLM applications, acting as a cloud-based Web browser, similarly to Web browser in ChatGPT.
+This Actor provides web browsing functionality for AI and LLM applications, acting as a cloud-based Web browser, similarly to Web browsing feature in ChatGPT.
-It allows to search Google, scrape web pages, and extract text content.
+It allows you to perform search Google, scrape web pages, and extract text content.
-When you enter a search phrase it queries Google Search, then crawls web pages from the top search results, cleans the HTML, and converts it to text or Markdown
+When you enter a search phrase it queries Google Search, then crawls web pages from the top search results, cleans the HTML, and converts it to text or Markdown.
 If you enter a specific URL, the Actor retrieves content directly from that URL.
 The extracted text can then be injected into prompts and retrieval augmented generation (RAG) pipelines, to provide your LLM application with up-to-date context from the web.

 ## Main features